 Using your 401k to pay off credit card debt

-- With the high interest rates associated with credit card debt, many people feel it is worth it to take money out of their retirment in order to pay off their cards.
+- With the high-interest rates associated with credit card debt, many people feel it is worth it to take money out of their retirement savings to pay off their cards.

 Using your 401k to pay off student loans

 - Student loans seem to stick around forever.
-Many people are sick and tired of paying on their student loans each month and decide to pay them off, once and for all.
+Most people are sick and tired of paying on their student loans each month and decide to pay them off, once and for all.

 Using your 401k to purchase a car

-- Believe it or not, many people love vehicles so much they are willing to borrow from their retirement in order to get a reliable vehicle – or worse yet, their “dream car.”
+- Believe it or not, people love vehicles so much they are willing to borrow from their retirement to get a reliable vehicle – or worse yet, their “dream car.”

 With all the different reasons people give as to why they borrow or take money from their 401k to pay off debt, are any of them “good ideas?”

-Before we answer the questions of whether or not you should take money out of retirement to pay off debt, we need to understand how our retirement funds work, especially in regards to taxes.
+Before we answer the questions of whether or not you should take money out of your retirement savings to pay off debt, we need to understand how our retirement funds work, especially in regards to taxes.

 If you have been contributing to your 401k for an extended period of time, that lump sum may look rather tempting.
 If debt is destroying your relationships and finances, dipping into your retirement may look like a quick fix.
 Before you decide to pull money out of your 401k, you need to understand the short and long-term benefits and consequences.

-First and foremost, if you decide to take money out of your 401k before you are 59 1/2 years old, you will pay a 10% early withdrawal tax penalty on the total amount withdrawn.
+If you decide to take money out of your 401k plan before you are 59 1/2 years old, you will pay a 10% early withdrawal penalty regardless of your contributions or the total amount withdrawn.
 So if you pull $40,000 out to pay a credit card bill, $4,000 of that will be going directly to Uncle Sam as a penalty.
 This does not take into account the additional taxes you will owe on the $40,000, because this money is added to your total taxable income for the year.

 If you pull out a substantial amount, you could easily be put into a higher tax bracket.
 By moving up a tax bracket, your income in the higher bracket will be taxed at a higher rate than you are accustomed to, which may result in you owing money at tax season.

-Before we talk about the investment impact, it is important to understand why our retirement accounts are so important.
+Before we make this decision, it is important to understand why our retirement accounts are so important.
 It is so easy to lose focus on why we are investing when retirement seems so far away.
 The temptation to take from our retirement to fix our current problems is a strong force.
 We want to stop our suffering in the here and now.
 I get it.
 Unfortunately, our future self will pay the price for fixing our current struggles with this strategy.

 If you pull money out of your 401k to pay off a debt, it is important to take into account the specific impact this will have on your investments.

-Before You Take From Your 401k, Make Sure You Can Answer These Questions
+Before You Take Cash From Your 401k, Make Sure You Can Answer These Questions

-The following questions need to be answered before you make the decision to pull from your 401k:
+The following questions need to be answered before you decide to pull from your 401k:

-- How long will it take to replenish what you took out of your 401k, to include the 10% tax penalty?
+- How long will it take to replenish what you took out of your 401k plan, to include the 10% penalty?

 - How much money did you lose in compound interest while you were repaying your 401k?